Rastatrevftw1538/freeCodeCampWork/README.md

 Hello,

-This is a storage place for all of my code done on freeCodeCamp Please feel free to comment on it and offer suggestions.
+This is a storage place for all of my code done on freeCodeCamp.

+Please feel free to comment on it and offer suggestions.